complete-dope/fin-models/posts/terms.md

 **Deferred revenue** : Cash revenue, divided into 12 months, as this amount was divided into months...
 Ex : Subscription based you took a subscription of prime for 12 months then in its books amazon will show it as defeerred revenue divided up in 12 months

 **Proceeds** : Income / Money flown into (positive cashflow )

 **Working Capital** : Amount required for day to day business activities.
 Total Assets - Total liability...

+**Treasury Shares** : The Shares owned by the company itself

+**Revenue per share** : Total revenue / Total Shares Outstanding